CodeYourFuture/syllabus-archive/react/week-2/lesson.md

 }, []); // Don't forget the empty array here!
 ```

-And here is a more complete example:
+And here is a more complete example (see [interactive example](https://codesandbox.io/s/the-useeffect-hook-jtz5u?file=/src/MartianPhotoFetcher.js)):

 ```js
 import React, { useState, useEffect } from "react"; // remember to import the Hook(s) you need!